 - The basics contain the specification of the design space and the related design elements.
-For the filling ratio a number of conditions can be specified like initial fill, modification limit, and minimum and maximum values. - The manufacturing constraints contain the definition of release directions, filters for minimum and maximum member size, and symmetry conditions (see Fig. 58 as an example).
-A special function allows the specification of a fixed mold parting line which separates opposing release directions. - Design constraints can be specified dependent on certain analysis types for various result quantities (like compliance, weight, displacement, frequency).
-One of the constraints is selected as design objective.
+For the filling ratio a number of conditions can be specified like initial fill, modification limit, and minimum and maximum values. - 2.
+The manufacturing constraints contain the definition of release directions, filters for minimum and maximum member size, and symmetry conditions (see Fig. 62 as an example).
+A special function allows the specification of a fixed mold parting line which separates opposing release directions.